From Afterthought to Infrastructure: How AI Config Evolves in a Real Project

 This dataset is one project, two developers, one stack.
 The friction that shaped the 506 commits was scoped to that size: a second dev joining, one monorepo to cover, one set of conventions to encode.

 At organizational scale, the friction shifts shape.
-Multi-repo means the same rule gets duplicated across N CLAUDE.md files and drifts the moment someone updates one without the others.
-Multi-stack means a rule about TypeScript Result types doesn’t translate to a Rust repo with anyhow::Result.
-Multi-team means profile proliferation: not 5 YAML profiles but 50, with legitimate reasons behind most of the variance.
+Across multiple repos, the same rule ends up duplicated in N CLAUDE.md files and drifts the moment someone updates one without the others.
+Across stacks, a rule about TypeScript Result types doesn’t translate to a Rust repo using anyhow::Result.
+And once multiple teams are in the mix, profiles proliferate: not 5 YAML profiles but 50, most of that variance with legitimate reasons behind it.

 The pattern likely to emerge: a dedicated AI config repository as the source of truth, consumed by downstream projects.
 A few shapes this can take: